sagemath/trac_to_gh/Issue 5930.md

 # Issue 5930: switch from maxima to pynac for core symbolic manipulation system

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5930

 Original creator: was